Graphic Design plays a crucial rule in marketing activities of varied business verticals

 A few of the moods – Friendly, Fancy, Serious & Silly

 White space or negative space is simply unmarked space in the design.
 It is the space between the layouts, lines of paragraphs, between paragraphs, between different UI elements, and so on.
 White space does not literally mean an empty space with a white background.
 It can be of any color, texture, pattern, or even a background image.
 White space creates shape and can help highlight the most important pieces of information in your design.
+This comes handy and stands top among the top principles for a perfect design.

 A typeface is a set of characters of the same design.
 These characters include letters, numbers, punctuation marks, and symbols.